 From the pen (keyboard) of Sharon Vander Meer

 Please Follow, Like, Comment and Share this post.
 Your feedback is important to me.
-Thanks for reading One Roof Publishing Magazine.
-The publisher may be reached by e-mail at email@example.com.
+Thanks for reading.
+I can be reached by e-mail at email@example.com.